arshnirmal/Fitpage-Assignment/README.md

 # Fitpage-Assignment
 Flutter Version : 3.10.5 • channel stable

+This project was made as an Assignment for recruitment in Fitpage.

-To run this project,
+# To run this project,
 Step 1: Clone the repository
 $ git clone [https://github.com/arshnirmal/Fitpage-Assignment.git](https://github.com/arshnirmal/Fitpage-Assignment.git)